 Since 12 May, people in the following categories are exempt from the obligation to register:

-- Those who have only travelled through a high-risk area or area of variant of concern and did not have a stopover there,
+Those who have only travelled through a high-risk area or area of variants of concern and did not have a stopover there,

 - Those who are entering the Federal Republic of Germany for transit purposes, and who leave the country by the fastest means to complete their transit,

-- Those who have crossed the border into a neighbouring high-risk area or area of variant of concern and stayed less than 24 hours or who have entered the Federal Republic of Germany from such an area and stayed no more than 24 hours,
+Those who have crossed the border into a neighbouring high-risk area or area of variants of concern and stayed less than 24 hours or who have entered the Federal Republic of Germany from such an area and stayed no more than 24 hours,

 - Those who travel to the Federal Republic of Germany for professional reasons in order to transport people or goods across borders by road, rail, ship or plane.